take2rohit/flower-classifier/README.md

 # <u> Binary classification using Logistic Regression model</u>

 ### Aim
-It basically classifies whether a given image is of Sunflower or of rose
+It classifies whether a given image is of Sunflower or of rose using different Deep Learning algorithms

 ### Code Requirements
 You can install Conda for python which resolves all the dependencies for machine learning.